mrippey/python-CN-labs/README.md

-# Online Python Programming Course -- Coding Nomads
+# CodingNomads Online Python Programming Course

 This repository will contain my labs and projects for the CodingNomads Python Programming Course.